inmanta/inmanta-core/Readme.md

 vagrant up
 ```

-Vagrant will set up the Inmanta server and two VM's to experiment on.
+Vagrant will set up the Inmanta server and two VMs to experiment on.
-When vagrant is ready, you should be able to open the dashboard at http://127.0.0.1:8888.
+When Vagrant is ready, you should be able to open the dashboard at http://127.0.0.1:8888.

 To get a shell on the Inmanta Server: